 Isabella is the Project Manager for Epidemiology and Clinical Diabetes projects and has previously worked in the Diabetes and Pregnancy team in the Partnership.
 She is currently studying for her Master of Public Health at Charles Darwin University.

-Dr Diana MacKay - Diabetes in Pregnancy Lead (MPH, MBBS, BA, FRACP)
+Dr Diana MacKay (MPH, MBBS, BA, FRACP)

 Diana MacKay is a clinician-researcher within the Diabetes Across the Lifecourse: Northern Australia Partnership, and is an endocrinologist at Royal Darwin Hospital where she is the Clinical Lead of Diabetes.
 Diana has research expertise in mixed-methods and program evaluation, in the areas of diabetes and Aboriginal and Torres Strait Islander health.